arjmandi/purple/README.md

 [*Despite observing intelligence among other species, the way I see intelligence works amongst us humans is 1) a combination of different abilities and behaviors and 2) certainly not the ability to drive, eat, etc ..*]

-+++ key

-Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts

 **Imagination in the AGI**